trust2065/cursor_playground/content/posts/library/assignment1-2.md

 	•	Late – when it is past the estimated waiting time.
 	•	Missing – can have reasons behind it, such as never received or damaged.
 	•	Claimed – means the issue has not arrived, but a claim was sent to the vendor.

+  Self-Serve Kiosk
+A Self-Serve Kiosk is an add-on hardware module that can be integrated with a Learning Management System to streamline user access and automate administration functions.
+It allows patrons to lend materials with the minimum help from the staff.
+Typically, it has a touchscreen with a barcode reader, a RFID reader and a small receipt printer.
+It can take a couple minutes plus the time to line up to get service from library staff before introducing the automated kiosks to libraries.
+In the early days, we use Barcode and Magnetic Strip Systems.
+It speeds up the process by scanning each items within a blink of eyes.
+The technology keeps improving and we have RFID, which is a label sticker stick in library resources.
+The RFID reader in the kiosk can scan through the multiple items at once without the need to show RFID stickers in sight.
+As costs fell and standards matured, it is available and affordable for almost all libraries that are introducing Self-Serve Kiosk system.